PacificCommunity/seapodym-codebase/README.md

   Example **albacore**

-  Similarly to skipjack example, this the pre-configured model of albacore tuna, [parameterized and validated with fisheries data](https://www.sciencedirect.com/science/article/pii/S0967064519301511).
-The configuration file will allow running the South Pacific population dynamics model.
+  Similarly to skipjack example, this is the pre-configured example to run the albacore tuna model, [parameterized and validated with fisheries data](https://www.sciencedirect.com/science/article/pii/S0967064519301511).
+The configuration file will allow running the population dynamics model of the south Pacific stock.
 To run this model, download the forcing directory from the [OSF data repository](https://osf.io/j53hc).

   Unzip and place the forcing files into a local directory without modifying the folder structure.

-  Open the albacore\_F0.xml parfile and modify the ${SEAPODYM\_HOME} to the address with unzipped *data* folder.
+  Open the albacore\_F0.xml parfile and modify the ${SEAPODYM\_HOME}, so to provide the full absolute path to the unzipped *data* folder.

     [~]$ cd example-configs/albacore/